theaholtlund/instagram-analysis/README.md

 #### Supporting files:

 - `utils`: For functionality shared between scripts, such as writing to file
-- `variables`: Stores set variables, such as directory names for analysis data
+- `variables`: Stores shared variables, such as file and directory names for analysis data